REGISTRATION NOW OPEN FOR 2026

 Clinical Diagnostic Skills

-Understand the importance of specific plain films and know the limitations and uses of shoulder imaging.
+Understand the importance of select plain films and know what to look for beyond the radiology report.

 Specialty MSK Shoulder Protocols